-I am a researcher at the intersection of economics and machine learning/AI, specialising in computational and behavioural economics.
-My work develops data-driven models of decision-making, combining economic theory with reinforcement learning, agent-based models, and deep learning to study behaviour in markets, finance, and macroeconomics.
-My research aims to bridge economic theory and modern AI to better understand and predict real-world decision-making.
+I am a researcher working at the intersection of economics, machine learning, and AI, specialising in computational economics and AI-driven economic modelling.
+My research develops machine learning methods for economic and financial applications, combining economic theory with reinforcement learning, multi-agent systems, agent-based modelling, and deep learning to study decision-making in markets, finance, and macroeconomics.
+My work aims to bridge modern AI and economic theory to better model, understand, and predict complex economic behaviour.

 I am a Portfolio Research Scientist at Capula Investment Management and I am a College Teaching Associate in Economics at St John’s College, University of Cambridge (formerly College Assistant Professor), and a Bye-Fellow in Economics at Lucy Cavendish College, University of Cambridge.

-At Cambridge, I am currently supervising Part IIA Paper 3 (Econometrics) and dissertations for the MPhil in Economics and Data Science.
+At Cambridge, I am currently supervising Part IIA Paper 3 (Econometrics), dissertations for the MPhil in Economics and Data Science and I am lecturing Multi-Agent Systems and Agentic AI at the Department of Physics (see the lecture materials).
 My background spans investment banking, machine learning research, and founding venture-backed startups.
 I am also an angel investor.

 PhD in Economics & Machine Learning, 2019 - 2024